teresahanak/wikipedia-life-expectancy/README.md

 ## Background
-"[Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) is a multilingual free online encyclopedia written and maintained by a community of volunteers through open collaboration and a wiki-based editing system."[<sup>[2]</sup>](#ref2)  The Enlish-language version contains a [List of deaths by year](https://en.wikipedia.org/wiki/Lists_of_deaths_by_year) of notable individuals, with links to pages for each year, by month, from 1987 to present.[<sup>[3]</sup>](#ref3)  The current page format is consistent as far back as January, 1994, with the following fields for each entry defined by Wikipedia:
+"[Wikipedia](https://en.wikipedia.org/wiki/Wikipedia) is a multilingual free online encyclopedia written and maintained by a community of volunteers through open collaboration and a wiki-based editing system."[<sup>[2]</sup>](#ref2)  The Enlish-language version contains a [List of deaths by year](https://en.wikipedia.org/wiki/Lists_of_deaths_by_year) of notable individuals, with links to pages for each year, by month, from 1987 to present.[<sup>[3]</sup>](#ref3)  The current page format is consistent as far back as January, 1994, with the following Wikipedia-defined fields for each entry:
 > Name, age, country of citizenship at birth, subsequent country of citizenship (if applicable), reason for notability, cause of death (if known), and reference.[<sup>[4]</sup>](#ref4)
 >
 [Image 1](#img1) contains a sample from [Wikipedia Deaths in 2022](https://en.wikipedia.org/wiki/Deaths_in_2022), for the month of January.[<sup>[4]</sup>](#ref4)